gneCoE/Notices/docs/Files/ExamInstDec2020.md

 ![image5.png](Dec2020/media/image5.png)
 1. In the window, you get, you should have to ensure that your webcam is working properly and picture is clear like shown in below.
 ![image6.png](Dec2020/media/image6.png)
-After setting the above said conditions scroll down the window, now tick mark on "I agree with the validation process" now press the tab start attempt.
+Click on "I agree with the validation process" now press the tab start attempt.
 ![image28.png](Dec2020/media/image28.png)
 1. Now your exam is started attempt the question and press “next page” tab for second question.
 ![image29.png](Dec2020/media/image29.png)